nebs123/alx-higher_level_programming/0x06-python-classes/README.md

 3-square.py: increments on previous class by adding a public area method
 4-square.py: builds upon previous class and adds a property to handle retrieving/setting value of size
 5-square.py: builds upon previous class and adds method to print the square with the hashes 6-square.py: builds upon previous class by adding a position property and updating the method my_print
+100-singly_linked_list.py: write Node and SinglyLinkedList classes